Information is one of the most valuable resources within your organization.

 Or if a new hire wants to learn about your mission, vision and values, who can point them to the relevant information?

-An internal knowledge base is a content repository for your company.
-It’s the single source of truth for branding, tone of voice, policies and updates.
-It’s a place where you can document processes, such as how a project is briefed and assigned, meeting notes, design ideas and blue sky brainstorming sessions.
+An internal knowledge base is a place where you can document processes, such as how a project is briefed and assigned, meeting notes, design ideas and blue sky brainstorming sessions.